- Food & Drink

 - News & City Info

-The 2019 schedule for the CP Holiday Train has been released and once again it’ll wind its way through the B.C.
-Interior.
+The CP Holiday Train will once again wind its way through the B.C.
+Interior this year.

 The Canadian train will enter British Columbia on Dec.
 11 and visit 24 communities over an action-packed week.